-The preceding methods described may produce a fair value that may not be indicative of net realizable value or reflective of future fair values.
-Furthermore, although the College believes its valuation methods are appropriate and consistent with other market participants, the use of different methodologies or assumptions, to determine the fair value of certain financial instruments could result in a different fair value measurement at the reporting date.
+These valuations may produce a fair value that may not be indicative of net realizable value or reflective of future fair values.
+Furthermore, although the College believes its valuation methods are appropriate and consistent with other market participants, the use of different methodologies or assumptions to determine the fair value of certain financial instruments could result in a different fair value measurement at the reporting date.